 Weeds are a problem that can just not be addressed using agrochemicals.
 Weeds cause losses in excess of over $40 billion to farmers in the USA.
 Technologies like See & Spray by Blue River Technology leverage computer vision to monitor and spray weeds on cotton plants with precision, helping to prevent herbicide resistance.

 This technology reduces the volume of chemicals used by over 80% and expenditures on herbicides by up to 90%.
 With a billion pounds of pesticides being used every year in the US alone, the results look very promising.

 Another major problem that plagues agriculturists is labour.
 With the industry projecting a gradual decline in agricultural workers by 2024, harvesting and packaging for distribution are likely to be hit hard.
 Companies like Harvest CROO Robotics have developed a robot to help strawberry farmers pick and pack their crops.

 With the capability to harvest over 8 acres in a single day, this robot can potentially match what 30 labourers could do in a day!
-With labour wages, salaries and contract expenses accounting for over 40 percent of farm costs, this machine can improve farmer margins and help reduce procurement and shipping costs.
+With labor wages, salaries and contract expenses accounting for over 40 percent of farm costs, this machine can improve farmer margins and help reduce procurement and shipping costs.

 Challenges in AI adoption

 Although Artificial Intelligence offers a great opportunity for application in agriculture, there is still a lack of familiarity with high tech machine learning solutions in farms across most parts of the world.

 Farmer illiteracy and the unavailability of mobile networks can reduce the capability of farmers to adopt such technologies.
 Exposure of farming to external factors like weather conditions, soil conditions and the presence of pests is quite a lot.